nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

   Use case ends.

+#### UC2: Adding a product

+**MSS**

+1. User request to add a product to IBook
+2. IBook adds the product

+**Extensions**

+* 1a.
+Required fields are all present but are invalid.

+    * 1a1.
+IBook shows an error message.

+      Use case resumes at step 1.

+* 1b.
+Not all required fields are present (eg Name).

+    * 1b1.
+IBook shows an error message.

+      Use case resumes at step 1.

+* 1c.
+Optional fields like Category is missing.

+    * 1c1.
+IBook automatically sets the category to miscellaneous.

+      Use case resumes at step 1.

+#### UC3: Delete a product

+**MSS**

+1. User requests to list products ([UC1](#uc1-listing-products))
+2. User requests to delete a product in the list specified by the index
+3. IBook deletes the product

+    Use case ends.

+**Extensions**

-* 3a.
+* 2a.
 The given index is invalid.

-    * 3a1.
+    * 2a1.
 IBook shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-**Use case: Update a product**
+#### UC4: Update a product

 **MSS**

-1. User requests to list products according to a filter
+1. User requests to list products ([UC1](#uc1-listing-products))
-2. IBook shows a list of products
-3. User requests to update a product in the list specified by the index
+2. User requests to update a product in the list specified by the index
-4. AddressBook update the product
+3. IBook updates the product

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.

-  Use case ends.

-* 3a.
 The given index is invalid.

-    * 3a1.
+    * 2a1.
 IBook shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

 *{More to be added}*